 How long does it take to process my application?

 We aim to assess applications within five working days.
 We can't assess your application until we have the documents and information detailed in the above sections.

 At peak times of the year (January to February and July to September) it can take us longer.
-So it’s best to apply as early as possible and well in advance of the date you will need registration with a licence to practise (which is required before you can work in the UK).
+Please apply as early as possible and well in advance of the date you will need registration with a licence to practise.

 Once we've received your documents and information, we may ask you for further evidence.
 We may also refer your application for further advice.
 We'll let you know if we do this.